Sources: Balderton Capital gearing up to invest in Swedish e-scooter startup VOI

 According to multiple sources, the London-based venture capital firm is gearing up to lead a round in Stockholm-based VOI.
 Two sources say the amount being invested is $15 million at a pre-money valuation of between $35-40 million, while another source said it could be as much as $25 million.
 Separately, I’m hearing that with multiple term sheets on the table and the pace at which the company is growing, VOI is actually considering increasing the round to $50 million.

-Other VC firms thought to be participating are Berlin’s Project A, and Netherland-based Prime Ventures.
+Other VC firms thought to be participating are Berlin’s Project A, and Netherlands-based Prime Ventures.

-To date, VOI has raised around just shy of $3 million in seed funding from Vostok New Ventures.
+To date, VOI has raised just shy of $3 million in seed funding from Vostok New Ventures.

 I contacted Balderton Capital earlier today, but haven’t heard back.
 A spokesperson for Project also declined to comment.
 Neither Prime Ventures or VOI could be reached at the time of publication.